Skip to content

 Return from International Student Break

-If a student is not returning to work in the Fall, a termination must be submitted using the Student Change/Hire Form.
+If a student is not returning to work in the Fall, a termination must be entered in Workday.
+Specific training will be provided on how to return students from leave in Workday, at a later date.

 Timeline